-Not sure whether it would make more sense for you to sell your house to a real estate investor or to sell through a realtor?
+Not sure whether it would make more sense for you to sell your house in Kansas City to a real estate investor or to sell through a realtor?

 Well, the nice thing about selling through a realtor is that it puts your house on the open market, making it possible to sell your home for more.
 It’s a good way to go if you’re not in a hurry to sell and have a home that’s in top-notch condition.

 It really depends on your situation.
 But selling your home through a real estate agent tends to be time-consuming and costly.
 Here are three scenarios where selling your home to a real estate investor might be a better fit.

 - Your Home Needs Major Repairs

 When you sell your home to a real estate investor, they buy your home as-is for cash.
 And typically, the amount they offer is pretty close to what a homeowner would net after realtor commissions, closing costs, and repairs.
 Things like foundation issues, roof repair, mold remediation, or fire damage can cost thousands of dollars.
 So that’s certainly great news if your home is in need of lots of repairs or ones likely to come with colossal price tags.